BinarCode/laravel-restify/docs-v3/content/auth/authentication.md

 Route::restifyAuth(actions: ['login', 'register']);
 ```

-By using the `actions` argument, only the specified routes will be registered.
-If no `actions` argument is passed, Restify will register all the routes by default.
+When using the `actions` argument, only the specified routes will be registered.
+If no `actions` argument is provided, Restify will register all routes by default.

 ## Sanctum Middleware